openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>FIPS indicates whether this cluster&rsquo;s nodes will be running in FIPS mode.
+<p>fips indicates whether this cluster&rsquo;s nodes will be running in FIPS mode.
 If set to true, the control plane&rsquo;s ignition server will be configured to expect that nodes joining the cluster will be FIPS-enabled.</p>
 </td>